 If you fail to pay the money, by law your creditor must send you a Debt Advice and Information Package.
 This will precede enforcement measures to recover the debt.
 Which form of diligence is used depends on various factors, including the type of debt and your own personal circumstances.

 This is an instruction from the court sent directly to your employer, to deduct a stated amount from your wages at source.
 They must inform you of the payment schedule, and it will continue until the debt is repaid.

 This effectively freezes a specific amount of money in your bank account with a view to repaying your creditor.
 A minimum sum receives ‘protection’ from bank arrestment, and this is currently £460.06.¹

 A sheriff officer will ‘attach’ possessions held outside of your property to the value of the debt – garden tools, bicycles, a vehicle or motorbike, for example.
 You are not allowed to sell or dispose of these attached items, as they will be sold for the benefit of your creditor.

 If the court grants an inhibition order, it means that you cannot sell your property or take any more loans secured against it, even if it is jointly owned.
 Your creditor, however, does not take control over it and is not allowed to sell it themselves.

 If you need more guidance on what to do if a creditor takes you to court, contact one of our experts at Scotland Debt Solutions.
 We can provide you with professional advice on your legal obligations, and the likely repercussions of your actions.
-With four offices around Scotland, we offer a same-day appointment free of charge.
+With five offices around Scotland, we offer a same-day appointment free of charge.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]